Open Bible Data Home About News OET Key

 Parallel 1TH 2:7

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
 The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
 Please double-check these texts in advance before using in public.

 BI 1Th 2:7 ©

-OET (OET-RV) even though we could request support as ambassadors of Messiah.
+OET (OET-RV)even though we could request support as ambassadors of Messiah.
 But we became unsophisticated among you, just like children, or like a breast-feeding mother who cherishes her own children.

 OET-LVbeing_able in burden to_be, as of_chosen_one/messiah ambassadors.